DGretta/Music/tooling/framework_overview.md

 ## **🚨 CRITICAL PRINCIPLES - READ FIRST**

+**These frameworks are built on brigade system discipline - professional kitchen training applied to AI collaboration.
+Every principle exists because skipping steps in kitchens causes injuries and in networks causes outages.
+The same applies here: process violations degrade system integrity regardless of immediate results.**

 **These principles override all other instructions and must be applied consistently:**

 1. **Never assume** - Always ask for clarification when intent is unclear